barrioskevin/jinzo/README.md

 - downloadPath

 Used to load media such as photos and videos.
 This path is **required** as without it the app would have no photos or videos to load.
-You only need to specify the main folder ex: `$HOME/.jinzo/drive/` the app will automatically create the subdirectories `/videos/` and `/photos/`.
-You can store any vidoes or photos in those folders.
+You only need to specify the main folder ex: `$HOME/.jinzo/drive/`.
+You can set your playlists to grab videos from anywhere but we are using this folder for easier management.

 If you want to define a custom properties file you can place a `applications.properties` file in the `src/main/resources` directory.
 The properties file defined in resources should only be used during developement since it should not be included in the JAR.
 This design